 Students practice the technology fundamentals of Planning, Building and Troubleshooting.
 They build out a final project that will be showcased during the seasonal competition.
 These 4 weeks are divided as needed between Planning, Building and Troubleshooting.

-After the last week of the course, students meet in a large group for the season's showcase and competition.
+After the last week of the course, students meet in a large group for the season's showcase.
 This is where the rubber meets the road!
-Students have an opportunity to show off the projects build during the season and compete in individual and team based activities to demonstrate the skills they have developed.
-Think hack-a-thon meets Shark Tank!
+Students have an opportunity to show off the projects built during the season and demonstrate the skills they have developed.

 Sign up with your email address to receive news, special offers, and informative updates about our computer coding classes & technology camps for kids!

 We respect your privacy and do not tolerate spam.
 We will never sell, rent or give away your personal information to any third party.